Lumixsol/lumix-agent/README.md

 ## 🔓 License

-MIT — free to use, fork, and contribute.
+MIT License — free to use, modify, distribute, fork, and contribute.

 ---